TBD54566975/tbdex/README.md

 * [Kotlin](https://github.com/TBD54566975/tbdex-kt) (work in progress)
 * [Example PFI implementation](https://github.com/TBD54566975/tbdex-pfi-exemplar/)

+### Tooling
+All projects (including the test vectors in this repo!) use hermit to manage tooling like node, gradle, etc. Hermit version pins and automatically downloads and installs tooling for a repo, including compiler toolchains, utilities, etc.See [this page](https://cashapp.github.io/hermit/usage/get-started/) to set up Hermit on your machine - make sure to download the open source build.

 ## Test Vectors
 Implementations are run against a common set of [test vectors](./hosted/test-vectors/).
 For more information about how test vectors are used, check out the [Test Vectors](https://github.com/TBD54566975/sdk-development#test-vectors) section of the `sdk-development` readme.